zenithaero/ardupilot/README.md

 ![alt text](https://docs.px4.io/master/assets/hardware/power_module/holybro_pm07/pixhawk4_power_management_board.png "Power board wiring")

 The power module provides power to the pixhawk and the servos.
-It's connected to the pixhawk with a 6-pin power cable as well as a 10-pin PWM cable from the pixawk output **I/O PWM OUT** to the power module input **FMU PWM IN**\
+It's connected to the pixhawk with a 6-pin power cable as well as a 10-pin PWM cable from the pixawk output **I/O-PWM-OUT** to the power module input **FMU-PWM-IN**\
 Power comes to the power module from a 7 to 51v (2 to 12s LiPo) DC port (**1**)\
-ESCs & servos are connected to the power module at the **FMU PWM OUT** 3-pin rail (**2**).
-At least one ESC must provide 5V UBEC power to the power rail\
+ESCs & servos are connected to the power module at the **FMU-PWM-OUT** 3-pin rail (**2**).
+At least one ESC must provide 5V UBEC power to the power rail